credo-quia-absurdum/llm-lex-parse/llm_lex_parse/prompt.md

 ## 6. Development Principles

-- Strictly conform to lexical specifications in `llm_lex/spec.md` (and the forthcoming parser specification once it lands in `llm_parse/`).
+- Strictly conform to lexical specifications in `llm_lex/spec.md` and the LALR(1) grammar requirements in `llm_parse/parser_spec.md`.
 - Maintain compatibility between lexer and parser modules.
+- Use the shared lexer module inside the parser; do not scrape stdout.
+- Keep the parser’s reduction log formatting consistent with `llm_parse/output.txt` (one `lhs->rhs` per line, literals quoted).
 - Document every meaningful design or behavioral change.
 - Treat each iteration as a self-contained, reproducible experiment.
 - Preserve consistent versioning and directory hygiene for regression tests.